-Reince Priebus Tells Wolf Blitzer He'll Always Be "A Trump Fan"
+Reince Priebus Insists He'll Always Be "A Trump Fan"

 It seems soon-to-be former White House Chief of Staff Reince Priebus isn't looking to leave the White House on bad terms.
 In an interview with CNN's Wolf Blitzer, Priebus said he'd be a lifetime "Team Trump" member despite the fact his departure from the White House comes amid a swirl of rumors regarding his increasingly fractured relationship with President Donald Trump.